alloymobile/sms/README.md

-# sms
+# smsDTO

-This is a simple sms sending application
+This is a simple smsDTO sending application